dijasila/GPAW/doc/tutorials/fxc_correlation/rapbe_tut.rst

 After running the scripts the LDA and PBE correlation energies may be found in the file ``H.ralda.DFT_corr_energies.txt``.
 Note that a rather small unit cell is used and the results may not be completely converged with respect to cutoff and unit cell.
-Also note that the correlation energy is calculated at different cutoff energies up to 300 eV and the values based on two-point extrapolation is printed at the end (see :ref:`rpa_tut` :ref:`rpa` for a discussion on extrapolation).
+Also note that the correlation energy is calculated at different cutoff energies up to 300 eV and the values based on two-point extrapolation is printed at the end (see :ref:`rpa_tut` and :ref:`rpa` for a discussion on extrapolation).
 The results in eV are summarized below.

 =====   =======   ======